 Ice Skating.
 Munn Ice Arena has classes and open skating for students, faculty and staff when the varsity hockey team is not in action.
 Call 353-7263 for information.
 Lansing's Washington Park, 2700 S. Washington, has an outdoor rink.
+Call 483-4230 for information.
 There may be other outdoor rinks available also.
-Call Lansing Parks and Recreation, 487-1270, or East Lansing School-Community Activity Program (SCAP), 337-1781, for current information.
+Call Lansing Parks and Recreation, 483-4277, or East Lansing School-Community Activity Program (SCAP), 332-2636, for current information.
 Beware of skating on the Red Cedar.
 The ice on any river may be very uneven.